 - Marketed by MSC.
-This gives it a great exposure.
+This gives it a significant exposure.
 (Why didn’t MSC acquire it?)

 There are some obvious advantages of LBE approach:

-- Intrinsic linear scalability in parallel computing, because the collision are calculated locally.
+- Intrinsic linear scalability in parallel computing, because the collisions are calculated locally.

 - Efficient inter-phase interaction handling for multiphase flow because phase interaction is inherently included in the particle collisions.

 Of course, there are some apparent disadvantages of LBE approach:

 - Inherently unsteady (transient) simulations only.

 As for accuracy, the claim of better accuracy of LBE approach is only theoretically, and probably, correct.
 In reality, N-S equations approach is still the most reliable one, due to its maturity.
 Anyway, the accuracy depends on 1).
 The physical problem; 2).
 The numerical implementation; 3).
 Models/correlation used.
 LBE approach itself will not give you more accurate results.
 It is up to the software implementation, and the user(usage).